-The 1,000-foot fishing pier can be found at Pine Gulley Park.
-Pine Gulley is more than fifty acres and encompasses a Karankawa Indian camp site, wetlands, wooded area, nature trails and has several amenities such as restrooms, picnic tables, barbeque grills and playgrounds.
+The 1,000-foot fishing pier can be found at Pine Gully Park.
+Pine Gully is more than fifty acres and encompasses a Karankawa Indian camp site, wetlands, wooded area, nature trails and has several amenities such as restrooms, picnic tables, BBQ grills and playgrounds.

-The city pool is located at Miramar Park and has a 30 foot water slide, two pools, volleyball courts, plus a concession stand.
+The city pool,Pelican Bay, is located at Miramar Park and has a 30 foot water slide, two pools, and a splash pad.
 The pool is open during the summer and residents receive discount admission.

 After a long day of site seeing, biking, fishing, sailing and swimming several visitors and residents will enjoy a good meal in one of the many

 .
 Seabrook is famous for its dining.
 Tookie’s is nationally known for their juicy burgers, or for those wanting to grab a slice of pizza, Mario’s Flying Pizza is sure to hit the spot.
 The Villa Capri on Clear Lake is home to variety of seafood and Italian dishes prepared Capri-style and the Signature Bistro has an elegant but casual atmosphere perfect for lunch.